Not really "Frequently Asked Questions" but I thought it may be useful.

-I got the solution right but the "Check My Solution" button says it's wrong.
+My solution is right but the “Check My Solution” button says it’s wrong

 The web button calls an agent in the VM which runs the ~/agent/check.sh script.
 This script returns "NO" or "OK" and the web page shows the result as incorrect or correct accordingly.